 I waited and watched for several more minutes.
 During this time, the dog had moved out of the patch.
 Assuming the dog had managed to ward the jackal off, I also decided to move on.
 As I began to head back to the gate, to my surprise, I saw the same jackal – sitting on its haunches, front legs stretched forward – in the vegetation patch, patiently waiting.
 Clearly, the animal was aware of my presence and was perhaps waiting for me to leave.
 When I decided to pause a second time, I saw the animal retreating further into the vegetation patch.
 I decided to leave.
 When I exited the forest, I saw Amit sitting on a bench in the parking and told him about the incident.
 Since he had never seen a jackal in the city forest before, he was really curious to see the spot where I had witnessed the incident, and so we went back.
 A good 15 minutes had passed by now.
 Just as we approached the feeding spot, I got a glimpse of the jackal scanning the area before it disappeared into the woods.
 The food had been taken.
 We waited for a while hoping the animal would return, but it did not.
 I wondered if it was still watching us.

 Through this incident, for the first time, I truly understood what it means to be an opportunist.
-Urban fauna are known to be opportunistic foragers and are well suited to the urban landscape owing to their plasticity in behaviour.
+Urban fauna is known to be opportunistic foragers and is well suited to the urban landscape owing to their plasticity in behaviour.
 As naturally available food sources are constricted, animals in the urban have adopted diets that consist of a unique combination of naturally occurring and human-generated foods.
 The incident also evoked several questions in my mind about the ethical and moral aspects of feeding.
 While humans have subsidized “domestic” dogs through the act of feeding, they have perhaps been largely ignorant of the threat they may be indirectly causing to the survival of native wild fauna in the urban landscape.
 Human-derived food subsidies may be responsible for the occurrence of dogs in high densities, and the consequent possibility of competitive exclusion of native canids such as jackals by dogs, especially when natural sources of prey are scarcely available, as is the case in most urban landscapes (Vanak & Gompper, 2009).
 Interestingly, India also happens to have the highest population of free-ranging dogs in the world (Home et al., 2017).

 Amit and I have been discussing the role of dogs in society and nature, and we are hopeful that we will be able to deliberate over the issue in more detail in subsequent blogs.